 3 - Stamped concrete sometimes has uneven areas.
 While the texture in stamped concrete is beautiful, it can also cause problems.

 Some stamps that show more aggressive patterns leave uneven areas on a hardscape.
 There’s a good chance you’ll have an area or two where a lawn chair might wobble or where a child could trip and fall.
 Water can also pool in these areas sometimes, which is never something you want.

 When to Use Stamped Concrete

-Like we already mentioned, stamped concrete is suited best for those who are looking for a medium between pavers and regular concrete.
+As we already mentioned, stamped concrete is suited best for those who are looking for a medium between pavers and regular concrete.

 If you want to keep a decent budget but add some fun visual intrigue to your property, stamped concrete is the product for you.